mdrakiburrahman/exercism_leetcode_dotnet/README.md

 To do:
 * Update with the local path of the  particular exercise.
 * Add breakpoint
+* Add some invoker code at the top level to call your function
 * Run > Start Debugging

 ## To test locally in `csproj`